Citroen e-C4 running costs, insurance, warranty & tax

-The e-C4 should be a cheap car to run, much like other electric cars of this size
+The Citroen e-C4 should be a very cheap car to run, much like other electric cars of this size

-There's a lot to be said for choosing an electric car like the e-c4 as your next family runabout.
-The potential savings are great – no fuel to pay for, reduced servicing costs thanks to longer intervals, zero road tax and, for company-car users, no BiK until April 2021.
+There's a lot to be said for choosing an electric car like the e-C4 as your next family runabout.
+The potential savings are great – no fuel to pay for, reduced servicing costs thanks to longer intervals, zero road tax and, for company-car users, very low BiK (Benefit-in-Kind) tax.

 The e-C4 is still more expensive to buy than its internal-combustion-engined sibling, but day-to-day running costs have the potential to be lower, especially if you have access to a home wallbox and a suitable electric-car-specific tariff.
 It's also a bit of a no-brainer if you do lots of shorter trips – a typical-use case for many of us.